Luos-io/Documentation/src/pages/luos-technology/services/service_api.md

 By designing a driver, you have to keep the following rules in mind:

- - A driver service always uses a standard Luos type to be usable by any other services.
+ - A driver service always uses a standard Luos type to be usable by any other services called a [profile](./profile.md).
  - A driver service always uses standard <span class="cust_tooltip">object dictionary<span class="cust_tooltiptext">{{od_def}}</span></span> structures to be usable by any other services.
  - A driver service never depends on or uses any other services (driver or app).
  - A driver service is "dumb", as it can't do anything else than manage its hardware feature (but it does it very well).